jonathanwmendez/music-catalogue/README.md

 ### Run

+- Run `python3 manage.py runserver` to start the local server.
+- Open `http://127.0.0.1:8000/` in a browser to use the database.

+### Usage

+- Open `http://127.0.0.1:8000/admin/` to open the admin page.
+- Open `http://127.0.0.1:8000/polls/` to open the index page.

+### Login

+#### Default Admin Account

+- Username: exampleAdmin
+- Password: examplePassword

+#### Creating a New Superuser

+- Run `python3 manage.py createsuperuser` and follow the prompted instructions.

 ## How to Test the Application

 The `.travis.yml` file creates a test instance of a sql database to called `test`